 That is probably the biggest project we are having right now but we are also looking into level of detail.
 So we are trying to find out how to store different resolutions of the volume data so that the renderer can pick the right resolution depending on the distance to the camera.

 We also want tools for cloud modeling and we are researching out-of-core loading.
 Instead of loading the full volume, VDB will manage the delayed loading so when the rays from the render hit different regions of space, it only loads that parts.

 BD: Do you think rendering on the GPU will actually be feasible in regards to memory consumption?

 Ken: Typically the volumes we are dealing with are rarely more than a couple of gigabytes so as long as your card has that much video ram it should be possible.

 BD: How about distributed network rendering?

-BD: Are there any other projects at Dreamsworks where you think open sourcing would be beneficial?
+BD: Are there any other projects at Dreamworks where you think Open Sourcing would be beneficial?

 This interview was first released in German for the magazine Digital Production.
 BlenderDiplom is now presenting the interview in its original, non-translated form.